mzonov/Android-Interview-Questions/README.md

 * What is Wake Lock?
 * What is Strict mode?
 * What is AIDL?
-* What is Protobuf?
-* What is WebSocket?
-* What is WebRTC?

 #### Push Notifications
 * How can we handle Push Notifications?